saboorgee/klarna-checkout-nopcommerce/README.md

 - Test/live mode.
 - Configuration of snippet colors.
 - Automatic activation of the Klarna order when the nop order is marked as shipped.
+- Works with the "Google Analytics or Universal Analytics" widget.

 ## Premium Support